Falkland Islands Football League

 The Falkland Islands Football League (FIFL) is the governing body of football in the Falkland Islands.
 The association operates the national team and the Stanley Services League, a domestic indoor football league on the islands.
 They also sponsor an all-star team from the league, called Stanley F.C., who occasionally play friendly matches against stationed troops on the islands and Royal Navy makeshift teams.
+Some Football teams playing in the Falkland Islands are CFL Hunters, FIC Rangers, Fortuna Mustangs and JK Marine Redsox.

 History

 Foundation and Stanley FC

 Football has been reported to have been played on the Falklands since the late 19th century.
 The FIFL has recorded their first ever game on the islands to be in 1892.
 There, a team of the Falkland Islands Defence Force took on the garrison.
 Throughout this time, prior to World War I, the sport was played frequently amongst the residents of the Falklands.
 There was a 1913 report in the Falkland Islands Magazine of a football league table that consisted of five teams names as Dazzlers, Sappers, Crusaders, Corinthians and Malvinians.
 There was also reported the construction of a pavilion in Mr Bradfields Yard.

 The first ever organized football team in the Falklands was regarded as Stanley F.C., which was formed under the power of Jack McNicholl.
 No official date of when the club began play, but it was reported to have been in existence since 1916.
 The Falkland Islands Magazine reported this in its 1916 February issue No. X, Vol. XXVIII. in an article "The Stanley Football Club", and stated the club would "...run two teams, the Colours of the 1st XI. to be Red Jerseys, and the 2nd XI.
 Green Jerseys: both will play in white shorts...."

 During the 1920s and 1930s, most competitive football matches on the Falkland Islands were of military stationed there over the age of 18.
 During the latter half of the 1930s, many Falkland Islander boys tried to organize a recreation league on the island, though they were never successful.
 However, the efforts did prompt two youth teams to form in the 1950s, which were named Jubilee Club and the FI Volunteers Youth, whom occasionally played matches with one another.